rakeshcsit/pdi-health/README.md

+ADD THIS IN h2 maybe:
+We understand this is not all encompassing - we only audited this one class...

+but based off what we've seen here maybe we can get better.

+--

+PUT IN A FLAG to not show it to the instructor

+remind on the form to be encouraging ABE - always be encouraging lol

+show nation average

 show priority of instructors to audit based on tiers on the instructor page

 make sure audit params match audit form params